Jack Alcantara – Advisory Council (he)

 Jack received his Bachelor’s Degree in Political Science from San Diego State University in 2001.
 Shortly thereafter he studied abroad in Madrid, Spain, for a year.
 Upon returning to San Francisco to start law school at the age of 25 he also began his transition.
 Jack received his Juris Doctorate from Monterey College of Law in 2010 and is currently in the process of passing the CA BAR Exam to become a lawyer.
 Jack currently works as a criminal defense investigator for a public defender’s office.
 Jack is also a licensed private investigator in CA. Jack is an active volunteer in his community, and has also been a Court Appointed Child Advocate, a role to which he was court appointed to mentor young boys who are wards of the court due to abuse and neglect in their homes.

-Michele Angello – Advisory Board (she)
+Michele Angello – Advisory Council (she)

 Dr. Michele Angello works with gender-variant youth as well as adults.
 She offers individual, couples, group, and family therapy, as well as corporate education and training on a variety of issues concerning sexuality and has presented internationally on her work with transgender, gender-variant, and gender-nonconforming youth.
 She facilitates several monthly support groups for transgender adults, youth, and parents and offers sessions to people around the world via webcam.
 Dr. Angello has appeared as a guest expert on Dr. Phil, Larry King Live, The Tyra Banks Show, ABC Primetime, Dr. Oz, and many other television shows and documentaries.
 She is also an adjunct professor in the graduate program of human sexuality at Widener University, and developed the first graduate course in the U.S. that focuses on clinical issues in transgender communities.
 Her private practice is in Pennsylvania.